yaqwsx/bcthesis/preliminaries.md

 it against the given property.

 Explicit-state model checking considers all possible memory configurations of the system.
-This puts a restriction to verified programs -- they cannot read non-deterministic input values from the outside world.
+This puts a restriction to verified programs -- they can hardly read non-deterministic input values from the outside world (all possible valuations has to be enumerated).
 There are, however, methods like the control-explicit data-symbolic approach \cite{BBH14}, on top of which is \symdivine build, that can help to solve this issue.

 The limiting scalability factor of model checking is the so-called state-space explosion.
 With non-determinism in the system (the possibility of resource